 We have really good news!
-In a very short time, we will have a new law for startups in Spain, and with it, important changes within the immigration law.
+The new law for startups in Spain has been finally published, and with it, important changes within the immigration law.

 With this law, aimed to promote and develop entrepreneurship in the country, a new visa will be created for digital nomads and remote workers who are in Spain.

-During the last few weeks, the Spanish government published an act that is currently in the public consultation phase, and which has the aim of revolutionizing Spanish legislation related to entrepreneurship and the startup world.
+On the 22nd of de the last few weeks, 22nd of December, the Spanish Government officially published this law which has the aim of revolutionizing Spanish legislation related to entrepreneurship and the startup world.

 More specifically, this new startup law aims to: